DanielCollins/evolve/README.md

     with error: 2.001225881991e+16

-It is printing, after every evolution time step, the best program that evolved so far, and, the (user defineable) error level of that program.
+It is printing, after every evolution time step, the best program that evolved so far, and, the (user definable) error level of that program.

 ### Defining the problem to train on